-A student who has completed 60 percent or less of the program of instruction described in the enrollment agreement may withdraw from the program and receive a refund of the unused portion of tuition fees and other charges.
-If a student withdraws after the period in which the student may cancel the agreement, but before the student has completed 67 percent or less of the program, the student need only pay for educational services rendered, plus a non-refundable registration fee of \$30 per semester (not to exceed \$100) and STRF fee if applicable.
-The prorated refund amount will be calculated by first determining the total hourly cost of the program of instruction by dividing the total tuition charge by the total number of clock hours, then multiplying the hourly cost by the total clock hours elapsed at the time of the withdrawal, and then subtracting that amount from the total amount paid.
+A student who has completed 60% or less of the program of instruction described in the enrollment agreement may withdraw from the program and receive a refund of the unused portion of tuition fees and other reimbursable (pro rata) charges.
+If a student withdraws from the program of instruction after the expiration of the time for canceling the Agreement, the student is obligated to pay only for educational services rendered, plus the non-refundable registration fee of \$30 per semester (or \$90 per year) and the STRF fee.
+If the student has received federal student financial aid funds, the student is only entitled to a refund of moneys not paid from federal student financial aid program funds.